Bloomfield-FA21-CAT328/Guides-VersionControl/Building-And-Releasing/README.md

 ## Or just use _Prof Pollati's Unity Utilities - Build Buddy_!

-Save your self a lot of hassle.
+Save yourself a lot of hassle.
 Add [Build Buddy](https://github.com/ProfPollati/ProfPollatiUnityUtilities/releases/latest/download/BuildBuddy.unitypackage) to your project, and you just have to go to the menu and select **Pollati Utilities -> Build Buddy** and then wait for Unity to build all the projects.
 The plugin will handle all the building, zipping, and naming of everything for you!
 If you do not have a particular build component installed, Build Buddy will warn you about it, and build what it can.

 ## Posting a Release